Runaway Traveller

 This post contains affiliate links.
 Booking through these links generates a small commission for me at no extra cost to you — in this case it actually gives you a discount!
 Thanks for your support.

-Basically, eSIMs work by — and please remember I am not a tech girlie — accessing the local data network without you needing to swap out the little chip in the side of your phone.
+Basically, all eSIMs work by — and please remember I am not a tech girlie — accessing the local data network.
+This means you don’t need to swap out the little chip in the side of your phone.
 But how, you say?
 That’s a question for someone else.
 I already feel like Wi-Fi is witchcraft.
 All I know is that I need it.

 But it’s such a luxury to arrive in a new country and be able to just tap a few buttons in your phone settings to get miraculous access to the internet.